Hong Kong Food Guide

 Address: Shop 202, 18 Chater Rd, Central

-8 1/2 Otto e Mezzo Bombana is the only Italian restaurant outside of Italy to have received 3 stars from the Michelin Guide, having been awarded 3 stars by the 2012 Michelin Guide Hong Kong and Macau.
+8 1/2 Otto e Mezzo Bombana is the only Italian restaurant outside of Italy to have received 3 stars from the Michelin Guide, awarded 3 stars by the 2012 Michelin Guide Hong Kong and Macau.
 It offers curated degustation menus and a generous array of options for vegans and vegetarians.
-Its head chef is Umberto Bombana, who is famously known for introducing a white truffle to Hong Kong’s restaurant scene.
+Its head chef is Umberto Bombana, famously known for introducing a white truffle to Hong Kong’s restaurant scene.

 T’ang Court